Mr-Msz/HomemadeHealthMonitorCovid/README.md

 ● (Based on time) Transfer the data to cloud storage by leveraging IOT

-● Compare the device with products already on the market
+● Compare the measurements of our homemade health monitoring device and Apple Watch

 ● Send email alerts to people with abnormal data